Beaches & Coastal Japan / 日本の海辺と海岸

 Wakasa Wada Beach (Takahama Town)

-With its clear, shallow waters and white sands, Wakasa Wada Beach was, together with Yuigahama Beach in Kanagawa Prefecture, the first beach in Asia to receive the Blue Flag international environmental certification.
-Blue Flag environmental certifications are awarded to beaches that meet strict criteria and exhibit “pure water, clean coasts, safety and access for all.”
+The clear and shallow waters and white sands, Wakasa Wada Beach was the first to receive the Blue Flag International Environmental Certification, along with Yuigahama Beach in Kanagawa Prefecture.
+The Blue Flag Environmental Certifications are awarded to beaches that meet strict criteria and exhibit "pure water, clean coasts, safety and access for all".
 The contrast between the white sandy beach, the shining blue sea, and Mt.
 Aoba, popularly known as the Fuji of Wakasa, is truly picturesque.
-There are also beach houses, barbecue sites and campgrounds, making it a great place to take the kids.
+Beach houses, barbecue areas and campgrounds make a great place for the whole family to enjoy.

 Ishikawa